Dholydai/writerz-with-an-attitude/README.md

 Been using a Dvorak keyboard for thirty-five years.
 The Dvorak 2025 has the keys placed where my fingers expect them to be.

 Built a Qwerty for my sister, never again.
-She was happier using her old keyboard.
+She is happier using her old keyboard.
 Inhabitants of the Qwertyverse are a blissful lot.

 Single-hand writers should have use of a modern writing instrument.
 August Dvorak designed thoughful single-hand letter schemes.